AlxHnr/dlaunch/README.md

 Make sure, that INSTALL\_PREFIX is set before you build Dlaunch.
-And also make sure, that the `bin/` subdirectory in INSTALL\_PREFIX is listed in your PATH.
+And also make sure, that the `bin/` subdirectory in INSTALL\_PREFIX is listed in your PATH variable.
 Refer to the documentation of your OS for more informations.

 ## Uninstalling Dlaunch